Soft/buttons/README.md

 `buttons` is a small progressive web app that allows users to execute commands from a predetermined set on the server. `buttons` exposes a simple mobile-first web UI with a button for each command.
-Tapping the button will cause the associated command to be executed.
+Tapping a button will cause the associated command to be executed.

 ⚠ **Important** ⚠: You should obviously think carefully about what commands are